 Why is Conversion Rate Optimization important for eCommerce?

-As an eCommerce business, Conversion Rate Optimization is important for you because it helps you increase your overall business revenue by improving the percentage of website visitors who complete a desired action, such as making a purchase, creating an account, subscribing to email list, etc.
+As an eCommerce business, Conversion Rate Optimization is important for you because it helps you increase your overall business revenue by improving the percentage of website visitors who complete a desired action, such as making a purchase, creating an account, subscribing to an email list, etc.

 A good ecommerce conversion rate can vary depending on the industry, product, and type of website.
 However, on average, a conversion rate of 2-3% is considered to be a good benchmark for an ecommerce website.
 This means that out of every 100 visitors to your website, 2-3 of them make a purchase.